Googe14/FooBall/README.md

 <h3>Ball separation</h3>

-In a program like this, with a very simple physics engine, it is very possible, in-fact, likely that when two balls collide, they may have moved more than a single pixel at one moment and will go inside the other ball.
-Due to this intersection, when two balls bounce and they are inside each other, they may not move far enough to go completely outside of each other, and will immediately collide again, which is not realistic, and thus, not what we want.
+In a program like this, with a very simple physics engine, it is very possible, in-fact, likely, that when two balls collide they may have moved more than a single pixel at one moment and will go inside each other.
+Due to this intersection, when two balls bounce and they are inside each other, they may not move far enough to go completely outside of each other, especially with air resistance, and will immediately collide again, which is not realistic, and thus, not what we want.
+To fix this, we need a method that will take two balls that are inside each other and reposition them enough that they will be touching, but no longer intersecting.

 ```java
 //Get ball positions